 Conclusion

-Scripture and logic are not foes.
-Because God is faithful, his word is coherent.
-Reading with identity, non-contradiction, and excluded middle is simply reading as if God tells the truth—and he does.
+Scripture and logic are not enemies.
+Because God is faithful, His word is coherent.
+Reading with identity, non-contradiction, and excluded middle is not rebellion against faith; it is reading as though God tells the truth.
+And He does.